philipfhuang/PlayPal-Frontend/README.md

 This project utilizes `next/font` to optimize and load Inter, a custom Google Font.

-Thank you for contributing to PlayPal!
-If you have any questions or need assistance, feel free to reach out to the Big Cow King team.
 Let's make sports more accessible and enjoyable for everyone! 🏀🏈🎾